article icon

 Articles

-A comprehensive benefits package is one of the top two considerations that job seekers review when evaluating a job offer–second only to salary.
+In fact, a comprehensive benefits package is one of the top two considerations that job seekers review when evaluating a job offer–second only to salary.
 However, small- to mid-sized business owners often struggle to afford and offer benefits in line with larger competitors.

 The good news?
 There are affordable—and innovative—solutions you can adopt to help level your company's recruitment playing field, including:

-#1 – Telehealth Services
+Telehealth Services

-The Benefit to Employers
+Benefit to Employers

 Telehealth appeals to employers because of its health and wellness benefits and cost savings opportunities.
 According to the Harvard Business Review* employers who offer telehealth services through employee health insurance plans realize long-term savings in the following ways: